risingwavelabs/risingwave-operator/CONTRIBUTING.md

 The version of Go should be 1.16 or later.

-After Go is installed, you need to define `GOPATH` and modify `PATH` modified to access your Go binaries.

-You can configure them as follows, or you can Google a setup as you like.
+After Go is installed, you need to define `GOPATH` and modify `PATH` to access your Go binaries.
+You can configure them as follows.

 ```shell
 $ export GOPATH=$HOME/go